LambdaTest/documentation/docs/appium-upload-filemedia.md

 :::note

-- **Limitation on Uploads**: Each session permits a maximum of five file uploads.
+- Each automation session permits a maximum of five file uploads.
-- **File Storage Duration**: Files are retained on lambdatest servers for a duration of up to 60 days.
+- In manual testing, iOS app needs to installed first to upload non-media files.
+- For non-media files, make sure your iOS app's Info.plist file includes the UIFileSharingEnabled and LSSupportsOpeningDocumentsInPlace keys set to true.
+This configuration is necessary to enable your app's folder accessibility within the Files app.

 :::